What are your Career Interests?

 1. Further Education?
 You’ve got options!

-- Continuing Education: Flexible, part-time, online for those who are working and want to develop marketable skills and advance in their career area (e.g. project management)
+- Continuing Education: Flexible, part-time, online courses for those who are working and want to develop marketable skills and advance in their career area (e.g. project management)

 It's normal to not have a clear and fully-researched career path, especially in your earlier undergraduate years.
 Find out more about the career planning process by year of study.

 Even if you're uncertain where your career might go, you can investigate potential careers while laying the groundwork to keep your further education options open.
 Self-exploration and career exploration can happen from 1st year to after graduation.

 - Transition year to focus on academics, explore the services and opportunities available to you as a U of T student and connect with other students

 - Consider getting involved beyond the classroom by volunteering or extra-curricular activities.
 See the tip sheet: Volunteering.

 - Learn how to be a better student at the Robert Gillespie Academic Skills Centre.

 - Be open to program changes and look at careers associated with your preferred programs using Careers By Major.